Active viscoelastic nematics with partial degree of order: Active fluid approximation

-Fig. \ref{fig:critical activity} shows how the critical activity, $\zeta_c$, depends on the preferred degree of orientation, $\spr$, for different values of the coupling parameter $b$, with $n=1$.
-As expected, $\zeta_c$ increases as $b$ increases and diverges when $b\to 0$.
-In physical terms, if the orientational order cannot induce a natural strain in the material, then no spontaneous flow arises.
+For extensile materials, with $\zeta >0$, it is possible to find a critical activity also when the preferred nematogens alignment is isotropic ($\spr=0$).
+In order to analyse this case, we plot in Fig. \ref{fig:critical activity} the critical activity, $\zeta_c$ as given in \eqref{eq:critical} with $n=1$, as a function of the preferred degree of orientation, $\spr$, for different values of the coupling parameter $b$.
+As expected, $\zeta_c$ increases with decreasing $b$ and diverges when $b\to 0$.
+In physical terms this means that if there is no coupling between orientational order and natural strain then no spontaneous flow arises.
 However, it is interesting to observe that even in the absence of any preferred orientation, when $\spr=0$, and the material is naturally isotropic, the critical activity is still finite, so that it is possible to observe an activity-induced spontaneous flow even when $\sigma_{\text{LdG}}=0$.
 This is in agreement with some recent results \cite{15Yeomans,20YeomansB,21Giomi}, which study the instability in Beris-Edwards theory of active nematic liquid crystals or flocking dynamics with Toner-Tu theory.